zergos1987/dj_zs/README.md

 4. Rename the `.env.example` to `.env`, then fill it with all the needed keys.

-5. Now you need to create a Postgre database and schema with name `dj_zs` and `app` then do all the migrations using command:
+5. Now you need to create a Postgres database and schema with name `dj_zs` and `app` then do all the migrations using command:

         py manage.py makemigrations